Jose Mourinho's plan backfires as Chelsea beats Man United to reach FA Cup semifinals

 — The Original Winger (@OriginalWinger) March 13, 2017

 To accomplish the second part of his plan, Mourinho instituted a sort of Hack-a-Hazard scheme that never really worked and then backfired spectacularly when referee Michael Oliver grew fed up of seeing United players foul Hazard and promised to book the next man to do so.
 Ander Herrera obliged him with an unnecessary challenge and, since he already had a yellow card from an earlier tackle on Hazard, he was sent off in just the 35th minute, crippling a United side that was already without a fully fit striker.
-Marcus Rashford had to start by necessity in spite of being sick, since Zlatan Ibrahomovic was suspended and Anthony Martial and Wayne Rooney were both sick.
+Marcus Rashford had to start by necessity in spite of being sick, since Zlatan Ibrahomovic was suspended and Anthony Martial and Wayne Rooney were both injured.

 The last time Mourinho, who continues to claim credit for Chelsea’s ongoing success (and not entirely without merit), returned to Stamford Bridge, his United was hammered 4-0.
 The club where he’d become famous emasculated the club he’d always wanted to work for.